 - Brainstorm on how to get started on a paper or how to best approach a paper assignment or prompt, particularly in terms of how to construct an argument.

 - Read a full or partial draft of a paper and comment on its overall argumentation (use of textual evidence, logical flow of argument, persuasive placement of points, etc.).

 - Read a full or partial draft of a paper and comment on its organization, both globally and at the paragraph level.

 - Spot patterns of mechanical errors in a student's prose and teach the student how to identify and correct these patterns.

 - Make suggestions for how to revise a paper for greater coherence, clarity, and persuasiveness of argument.

 - Bring a copy of your paper

 - Bring the paper prompt, if there is one.

 - Take note of any particular areas of concern or questions that you have for the Writing Tutor.

-If you're seeking ongoing help on projects longer than 10 pages, you may contact us at email@example.com.
+If you're seeking ongoing support on projects longer than 10 pages, you may contact us at firstname.lastname@example.org.
 We can help you find a suitable tutor or a local fee-based editor.